dokku/dokku/docs/networking/network.md

   - Use case: When another container on the network needs to access _this_ container.
   - Example: A background process needs to communicate with the web process exposed by this container.

+!!! warning
-> Warning: If the attachment fails at this stage, this may result in your application failing to respond to proxied requests once older containers are removed.
+    If the attachment fails at this stage, this may result in your application failing to respond to proxied requests once older containers are removed.

 ### Rebuilding network settings